Moh-Lecouz/AI_rocket_lander/README.md

 - Observation Space: The state consists of eight variables, including the lander's position, velocity, angle, angular velocity, and two booleans indicating whether each leg is in contact with the ground.
 - Actions: There are four discrete actions available: do nothing, fire left orientation engine, fire main engine, and fire right orientation engine.
 - Rewards: The reward system penalizes fuel usage, moving away from the landing zone, and crashing.
 It rewards coming to rest on the landing pad and conserving fuel.

+# Artificial Neural Network (ANN) Design and Architecture

+- Input Layer: The input layer consists of neurons equal to the size of the observation space (8 neurons).
+- Hidden Layers: Typically, one or two hidden layers with a variable number of neurons are used.
+The exact architecture can be determined through experimentation, but a common starting point is two hidden layers with 64 neurons each.
+- Output Layer: The output layer has neurons corresponding to the number of actions (4 neurons).
+The output uses a softmax function to decide on the action to take.